 ______ cost per person x ______ number of travelers = ______ estimated cost of flights

 The cost of accommodations mostly vary based on the type of property – budget to luxury.
 (In our many trips to Hawaii, we’ve paid as little as $150 per night to as much as $525 or more.)
-For first quarter 2015, the statewide Hawaii hotel rate was $278 per night per reports issued by the Hawaii Tourism Authority.
+For 2018, the statewide Hawaii hotel rate was $278 per night per reports issued by the Hawaii Tourism Authority.
 You can find hotels and condos that are fairly nice and clean for less than the average — especially if you are willing to book a room or condo without an ocean view.
 (See our article for advice on saving money on Hawaii accommodations.)
 You can also spend quite a bit more if you’re aiming for a luxury Hawaii vacation.

 In addition to the hotel rate, don’t forget to add taxes, which might surprise you at a rate of 13.416%.
 So, to that $278 average hotel rate add another $37.30 for taxes for a total of $315.30.